Bisonai/orakl-demo-flip-coin/README.md

 Once you have successfully created an account, you will be prompted to "Add Consumer" (which will be possible after the `FlipCoin` smart contract is deployed) and to "Deposit $KLAY" into your account.
 The $KLAY in your account will be used as payment for VRF requests.
 If you do not have $KLAY in your account, you won't be able to request VRF, and the Flip Coin game will not function.
-$KLAY tokens can be obtained from the [Baobab faucet](https://baobab.wallet.klaytn.foundation/faucet).
+$KLAY tokens can be requested through [Baobab faucet](https://baobab.wallet.klaytn.foundation/faucet).

 ### 2. Deploy Smart Contracts